Michael Milken - Philanthropist, Financier, Medical Research Innovator

 • Dr. Owen Witte, whose subsequent work provided the basis for the development of the breakthrough drug Gleevec, now used as a frontline therapy for patients with chronic myelogenous leukemia;

-• Dr. Lawrence Einhorn, who as the developer of a highly successful chemotherapy regimen for testicular cancer later treated seven-time Tour de France winner Lance Armstrong;
+• Dr. Lawrence Einhorn, who developed a highly successful chemotherapy regimen for testicular cancer;

 • Dr. Philip Leder, a pioneer in molecular biology who contributed to the deciphering of the genetic code; and